Recovery is just a phone call away.

 • Relationship Strain: Relationship breakdowns and problems with family and friends are common effects of sports gambling addiction.
 The anxiety and financial stress cause mood changes which can lead to disputes and arguments.
 Around 1.2% of the population that gambles experience moderate relational disputes while around 9.3% experience it at risky levels, according to a research study by the Journal of Behavioral Addictions.

-• Mental Health Disorders: Various mental health issues like stress, depression, anxiety, and behavioral disorders are closely linked to sports gambling addiction.
+• Mental Health Disorders: Various mental health issues, like stress, depression, anxiety, and behavioral disorders, are closely linked to sports gambling addiction.
 Problem gambling is associated with an increased likelihood of subsequent mental disorders, according to a study by the Journal of Clinical Medicine.

 What are the Treatment and Support Options for Sports Gambling Addiction?